sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/azureCourse/Reademe.md

 ## Capital vs Operational Expenditure
     Capital Expenditure(CAPEX)                  Operational Expenditure(OPEX)

- Spending money upfront on physical              The costs associated with an on-premise infrastructure that expense from your           datacenter that has shifted the cost to the service taz bill over time                               provider.The customer only concerned with non-phyiscal
+     Spending money upfront on physical              The costs associated with an on-premise infrastructure that expense from your           datacenter that has shifted the cost to the service tax  bill over time                               provider.The customer only concerned with non-phyiscal
                                                   costs

       > Server Costs(computers)                    Leasing software and customizing features
       > Storage Costs(hard drives)                 Training Employess in Cloud Services
       > Network Costs(Rtr,Swtch,firewall)          Paying for cloud support
       > Backup and Archive costs                   Billing based on cloud metrics
       > Disaster Recovery Costs                          a) compute storage
       > Datacenter Costs(Rent,Cooling,                   b) storage Usage
                 physical security)
       > Techincal Personal